PGY1 Pharmacy Residency

 - Educate healthcare providers about "best practice" through written and verbal means

 - Effectively communicate teaching points to students in small group, classroom, and practice environments

 - Actively participate in patient counseling and other forms of patient teaching

 - Opportunity to attend pharmacy residents teaching seminar offered in cooperation with MCPHS University

-- Our affiliations with MCPHS University and Western New England University provide exposure to academia
+- Our affiliations with Massachusetts College of Pharmacy and Health Sciences and Western New England University College of Pharmacy provide exposure to academia

 - Implement changes to improve patient care and the medication use system

 Baystate's PGY1 Pharmacy Residency is accredited by the American Society of Health-System Pharmacists